ICE is tapping into a huge license-plate database, ACLU says, raising new privacy concerns about surveillance

 ICE signed a $6 million contract in 2017 that gave it access to data maintained by Vigilant Solutions, a California-based security-technology company.
 The agency announced at the time that it would use it to support “criminal and administrative law enforcement missions.”

 Some ICE field agents had been using such a system for years, despite longtime objections from consumer-protection advocates and lawmakers in Congress.
-The Department of Homeland Security itself had scrapped a plan in 2014 to develop a national license-plate tracking database in response to privacy concerns.
+Homeland Security itself had scrapped a plan in 2014 to develop a national license-plate tracking database in response to privacy concerns.

 [ICE just abandoned its dream of ‘extreme vetting’ software that could predict whether a foreign visitor would become a terrorist]